loranallensmith/gitmethere/README.md

 1. Fork it ( https://github.com/loranallensmith/gitmethere/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Write tests for your changes
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
+6. Make sure all tests are passing
-5. Create a new Pull Request
+7. Create a new Pull Request